Pose Estimation for Robot Manipulators via Keypoint Optimization and Sim-to-Real Transfer: Experiments and Results

-For comparison, we implemented the state-of-the-art algorithm, DREAM \cite{lee2020dream}, for robot-to-camera pose estimation which uses robot joints as the keypoints.
+For comparison, we also experimented the robot-to-camera pose estimation by using all the candidate keypoints or placing the keypoints at the exact joint locations.
+The state-of-the-art algorithm, DREAM \cite{lee2020dream}, is also implemented for pose estimation which uses robot joints as the keypoints.
 The 2D keypoints are detected using the DNN from DREAM.
-We also implemented the traditional camera-to-base pose estimation procedure by placing the Aruco markers on the robot arm.
+We also compared the traditional camera-to-base pose estimation procedure by placing the Aruco markers on the robot arm.
 The 2D and 3D PCK results for different methods are shown in Fig. \ref{fig:pck_real}.
 Using the optimized keypoints, around 50 percent of the estimations have fewer than 25 pixels error in the image plane (about 1 percent of the image size) and have an error of less than 100mm in 3D space, which is much better than other methods.
 The area under the curve (AUC), indicating the mean of PCKs, also highlights the overall better performance of using the optimized keypoints.
 Due to the self-occlusions and the camera's pose, limiting the visibility of visual markers, some image frames do not have enough detected Aruco markers for EPnP ($< 4$), which hampers the performance.